PaoloTCS/FIL_PDFs/Roberto_Draft.md

 3. **Digital Rights**: Uncopyable tokens bound by thermodynamics
 4. **Authentication**: Physical presence verification via heat generation

-*(New Addition: Integration with FIL-Diffusion for energy-bound cryptographic protocols in transformer architectures.)*

 ---

 ## Chapter 6: The Universal Observer—Architecture for Physical AI